Using and maintaining your equipment

 • request an annual certificate of accuracy, and

-• do your own regular accuracy checks during certification periods.
+• periodically do your own accuracy checks and record the results.

 Verification

-You must have your equipment verified and stamped with the Mark of Verification by an Accredited Person before it can be used for trade.
-An Accredited Person is a company or individual who we've approved to test weighing and measuring equipment.
+You must have your equipment verified and stamped with a Mark of Verification by an Accredited Person before it can be used for trade.
+An Accredited Person is a company or individual who Trading Standards has approved to verify the accuracy of weighing and measuring equipment.

-If the Mark of Verification has fallen off or been removed for any reason, you must have your equipment re-verified by an Accredited Person immediately, as it's an offence to have unverified equipment in use for trade.
+If the Mark of Verification has fallen off, been damaged or been removed for any reason, you must have your equipment re-verified by an Accredited Person immediately, as it's an offence to have unverified equipment in use for trade.

 For more information see: